JamesCacioppo/mydotfiles/README.md

 ## Quick Start

-1. Install Xcode from App Store.
-You'll eventually need it run make.

-2. Clone this repo to ~/Documents/repos.
-This part is important because the symlinking function expects this location.
+2. Clone this repo to your local storage.
+You can download it directly or you can clone it using git.

     ```
-    mkdir -p ~/Documents/repos; cd ~/Documents/repos
     git clone git@github.com:JamesCacioppo/mydotfiles.git
     ```

 3. Run the install script.
-If you don't want a program installed, like Karabiner, then comment its function out of main()
+If you don't want a program installed, like Karabiner, then remove it from the Brewfile.

     ```
-    cd ~/Documents/repos/mydotfiles
+    cd mydotfiles
     ./install.sh
     ```